 Wear a range of clothing

 Have people wearing different uniforms, their volunteer t-shirts or even mufti.
 This helps create a more interesting image and to show that all sorts of people can join.
-A reminder not to wear helmets in photographs, as these make it harder to see people’s smiling faces.

 Make them laugh